AdobeDocs/experience-manager-cloud-service.en/help/assets/native-integration-adobe-express.md

 2. For MP4 video import:

-   a) The maximum file size supported is 200 MB.
+   1. The maximum file size supported is 200 MB.
 If this limit exceeds, an alert message appears.
-   b) The maximum supported resolution is 3840 X 3840 pixels.
+   2. The maximum supported resolution is 3840 X 3840 pixels.
-   c) Videos with transparent backgrounds (alpha channel) are not supported.
+   3. Videos with transparent backgrounds (alpha channel) are not supported.

 3. For MP4 video export:

-   a) The maximum file size supported is 200 MB.
+   1. The maximum file size supported is 200 MB.
 If this limit exceeds, an alert suggests trimming the video to 200 MB or less, or manually uploading it to the AEM Assets destination folder after downloading.